D.C.-area forecast: Sunny through the weekend but colder than normal

 Get our daily forecasts on your Amazon Alexa device.

 Tonight: Clear skies and brisk northwest winds are on the agenda.
-Lows are mainly mid-to-upper 20s but will feel more like teens.
+Lows are mainly mid- to upper 20s but will feel more like teens.
 For insomniacs or predawn risers, the moon and the red supergiant star Antares pair up for a sight to see in the southern sky.
 Confidence: High

 Follow us on Facebook, Twitter, and Instagram for the latest weather updates.
 Keep reading for the forecast through the weekend...

-Tomorrow (Friday): Sunshine is plentiful but the coldest of the Canadian air is in place.
-This hold highs in the low-to-mid 40s and the gusty winds from the northwest make it feel more like 30s.
+Tomorrow (Friday): Sunshine is plentiful, but the coldest of the Canadian air is in place.
+This hold highs in the low to mid-40s, and the gusty winds from the northwest make it feel more like 30s.
 Confidence: High

-Tomorrow night: Skies remain mostly clear and the northwest winds finally start to wane.
-Since we are treated to this spate of clear skies; if you have an open eastern horizon and are up an hour before sunrise Jupiter, Saturn, and Mercury are having a gathering for the next few days.
+Tomorrow night: Skies remain mostly clear, and the northwest winds finally start to wane.
+Since we are treated to this spate of clear skies; if you have an open eastern horizon and are up an hour before sunrise, Jupiter, Saturn, and Mercury are having a gathering for the next few days.
 Confidence: High

 A look ahead